 A few of the widely used exchange models are provided as part of this appendix; however, an evaluation of who the organization most often communicates with, and what types of information are commonly exchanged, is recommended in selecting an ideal data exchange and information sharing solution.
-In the future, this evaluation will be assisted by the SAFECOM/NCSWIC ISF document, anticipated for publication in 2020.
-Additional ISF information will be incorporated in the FY 2021 SAFECOM Guidance on Emergency Communications Grants.
+For more information on how to develop and implement an ISF and customize it for various use cases, see the SAFECOM/NCSWIC Approach for Developing an Interoperable Information Sharing Framework.

 Organizations Standards and Resources NIEM Applicants are encouraged to reference the NIEM website to develop a greater understanding of data exchange functions and processes.
 GRA Many Department of Justice grant solicitations require its grant recipients to comply with the GRA, specifically the Global Standards Package, which describes a full information sharing technology standards implementation suite that addresses data standardization, messaging architecture, security, and privacy requirements.
-For additional information, including technical assistance and training opportunities, visit the Office of Justice Programs website at: https://it.ojp.gov/initiatives/gra .
-OASIS OASIS Emergency Management Technical Committee (EM-TC) creates incident- and emergency-related standards for data interoperability: Common Alerting Protocol; Emergency Data Exchange Language Distribution Element (EDXL-DE); Emergency Data Exchange Language Resource Messaging (EDXL-RM); Emergency Data Exchange Language - Tracking of Emergency Clients (EDXL-TEC). https://www.oasis-open.org/.
-Information Sharing Assessment Tool The Information Sharing Assessment Tool, developed by DHS with the guidance of local, state, and federal public safety practitioners, is a tool for public safety officials and first responders to identify their own information sharing capabilities and gaps.
+For additional information, including technical assistance and training opportunities, visit the Office of Justice Programs website at: it.ojp.gov/initiatives/gra .
+OASIS OASIS Emergency Management Technical Committee creates incident- and emergency-related standards for data interoperability: Common Alerting Protocol; EDXL - Distribution Element; EDXL - Resource Messaging; and EDXL - Tracking of Emergency Clients. oasis-open.org .
+SAFECOM and NCSWIC Information Sharing Framework Task Force SAFECOM and NCSWIC, in coordination with CISA and the Johns Hopkins Applied Physics Laboratory, developed an ISF to help responders to discover, access, and consume any relevant information on a need-to-know basis, regardless of jurisdiction, affiliation, or location. cisa.gov/safecom/resources .
+Information Sharing Assessment Tool The Information Sharing Assessment Tool , developed by DHS with the guidance of local, state, and federal public safety practitioners, is a tool for public safety officials and first responders to identify their own information sharing capabilities and gaps.
 It aims to empower communities to develop an action plan to address their most pressing information-sharing gaps; publicize their progress and achievements; and facilitate inter-agency and cross-discipline information sharing.
+911 DataPath This effort is as a result of a formal recommendation by the FCC's TFOPA and includes a Strategic Plan and Administrative Dataset for Decision Making: 911.gov/project_strategicplanningfor911data.html .